garrardkitchen/gitlab-library/Garrard.GitLab/README.md

 - Clone Git repositories
 - Create branches
 - Commit changes
+- Copy files from cloned repo (or Project) to your new GitLab project folder (excluding the .git/ folder)
 - Push changes
 - Fetch and pull updates
+- Remove temporary folder

 ## Contributing